Security and privacy is a core concept for Grammarly. Grammarly looks forward

-- Reports that affect only outdated user agents or app versions.
-We only consider exploits in the latest browser versions for Safari, Firefox, Chrome, Edge, IE and the versions of our applications that are currently in the app stores.
+- Reports that affect only outdated user agents or platforms.
+We only consider exploits in the latest versions for Safari, Firefox, Chrome, Edge, supported Android (Android > 5.0) and iOS versions (iOS > 10).

 - DLL hijacking vulnerability in Desktop Editor reproducible on deprecated platforms(e.g., Windows 7).

 - Any activity that could lead to the disruption of our service (DoS).